Woody4618/depin-reward-distributor/README.md

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/d4b4751c-8709-4ce4-9459-80803a445206" />

-This is how this flow looks like in the web app that you can start using `yarn dev`:
+This is how this flow looks like in the web app that you can start using `pnpm dev`:
 Create of claim a physical device:

 <img width="1108" height="868" alt="image" src="https://github.com/user-attachments/assets/d030ea06-b498-4187-9b13-ebe4db9dbb67" />